Sven-Ve/svc-log-bundle/docs/usage.md

     # Need the user the role ROLE_ADMIN for get statistics (default yes)
     need_admin_for_stats: true

     # We use offset as url parameter.
 If this in use, you can choose another name
     offset_param_name:    offset

-    # Class of your own data provider to get info about sourceType and sourceID
+    # Class of your one data provider to get info about sourceType and sourceID, see documentation
-    data_provider: Svc\LogBundle\DataProvider\GeneralDataProvider
+    data_provider:        null

+    # Optional configuration for sentry.io, see documentation
+    sentry:

+        # Write log entries to sentry.io too
+        use_sentry:           false

+        # Minimal log level to write to sentry, see documentation for values (only 4..6 allowed)
+        sentry_min_log_level: 6

+    # Optional configuration for default logger, see documentation
+    logger:

+        # Write log entries to default logger too
+        use_logger:           false

+        # Minimal log level to write to logger, see documentation for values (only 3..6 allowed)
+        logger_min_log_level: 6
 ```

 ### Recommended setting